Poly B Replacement in North Saanich, BC

 Most standard North Saanich homes are completed in 1-2 days.
 Dean Park's large estate homes with multiple bathrooms and extensive pipe runs can take 2-3 days depending on accessibility and layout.
 Water is restored each evening so your family can stay in the home throughout the project.

-Yes.
-The District of North Saanich requires a plumbing permit for full-home repiping work, and the completed work must be inspected.
-We pull the permit, schedule the inspection, and provide you with the signed-off inspection certificate when we finish.
-That certificate is exactly what your insurer will want to see.
+The District of North Saanich requires a plumbing permit for full-home repiping work, and the inspection on completion is exactly what your insurer wants to see.
+We pull the permit, schedule the inspection, and hand you the signed-off certificate when we finish.

 Poly B fails from chemical degradation when exposed to chlorinated water, which is the primary concern in municipal systems.
 North Saanich homes on private wells don't have chlorine exposure, but well water can carry minerals and fluctuating pH levels that stress Poly B fittings and connections differently.
 The pipe itself is also aging mechanically regardless of water source.
 If your Dean Park or rural North Saanich home has Poly B and your insurer is flagging it, the replacement requirement applies regardless of your water source.